connectrpc/conformance/docs/testing_servers.md

 sleep for any specified response delay

-return the response with conformance payload or the error depending on which was specified
+return the response with conformance payload or raise the error, depending on which was specified
 ```

 For the full documentation on implementing the `Unary` endpoint, click [here][unary].